arnav-snowleo/scanner_app/README.md

 > Todo Done:

  QR Scanner, Barcode Scanner, Feature has been integrated in the main app.

+ Sample Video of the OCR , QR , Barcode product country checker has been added and its video is made available in a zip file.

 Integration of OCR Feature with the main App done.